 SPECIAL COLLECTIONS AND ARCHIVES

 Poets House’s special collections are home to a carefully curated array of distinctive and rare poetry materials.
 Our special collections include rare first editions, signed and inscribed books, ephemeral items like broadsides and pamphlets, handmade artists’ books, and limited-edition chapbooks from notable publishers and poets.
 Our archives consist of the Elizabeth Kray Papers: the correspondence and records of visionary arts administrator Betty Kray, co-founder of Poets House and beloved literary agent to poets such as W. H. Auden and E. E. Cummings.
 All special collections materials aside from the Kray Papers are searchable in our catalog; finding aids to the Kray Papers are currently in development.
-To access items in our special collections, please contact our Librarian and Archivist.
+To access items in our special collections, please contact our library staff.

 Poets House is a donation-based library, and our collection has grown over the years due to the incredible generosity of the poets, publishers, and poetry readers who have supported us.
 If you are interesting in donating books or other items, please visit our book donation page for more information.
 We kindly ask that you reach out to us first if you wish to contribute a collection of more than 25 items.